 Common types of Kyphosis in Children and Adolescents

 In most cases, kyphosis does not cause serious problems requiring surgical treatment.
 Many patients improve their posture and strengthen their spine through the use of a back brace and/or by doing specific therapeutic exercises.
 However, severe cases of kyphosis cause pain and significant spinal deformity, even leading to breathing problems if left untreated.
-Patients with this problem may require surgery to reduce their excessive spinal curve and relieve their symptoms.
+Patients with this problem may require surgery to reduce their abnormally curved spinal cord and relieve their symptoms.

 Types of Kyphosis:

 - Developmental (Postural and Structural/Scheuermann’s) kyphosis – The developmental of this disorder is usually classified as either postural or structural in origin.
 Both are most commonly seen in children and adolescents, but they may occur at any age.

-- Congenital kyphosis – The disorder an curvature of the spine is present at birth and occurs when the spinal column fails to develop normally before the child is born.
+- Congenital kyphosis – The disorder a curvature of the spine is present at birth and occurs when the spinal column fails to develop normally before the child is born.

 - Post-Traumatic kyphosis – Usually resulting from an accident or injury, post-traumatic kyphosis is commonly seen in the mid-to-lower back.

 Structural kyphosis (also called Scheuermann’s kyphosis) occurs when the structure of the spine develops abnormally.
 Occurring most often with the front sections of the vertebrae growing slower than the back.
 Instead of normal, rectangular vertebrae with ideal alignment, structural kyphosis results in more triangular, wedge-shaped vertebrae that cause misalignment.

 Structural kyphosis usually develops during periods of rapid bone growth.
 Normally this occurs between the ages of 12 and 15 in males or a few years earlier in females.
 The curve caused by this abnormality usually appears sharp and angular, as well as stiff and rigid.
 Unlike the postural type, structural kyphosis cannot become corrected simply by standing up straight.